Avico Guide: how to rent a private jet and at what price?

 The main business airports in the world

-In the United States, business aviation is very common with a large number of aircraft available for rent and many VIP and business airports, such as New York Teterboro, Los Angeles Van Huys, Miami Opa Locka Executive…
+United States: business aviation is very common with a large number of aircraft available for rent and many VIP and business airports, such as New York Teterboro, Los Angeles Van Huys, Miami Opa Locka Executive…

 Avico, an air broker created in 1996, manages a large portfolio of clients (airlines, governments, armies, incentive and event agencies, Tour operators) and deals with any aircraft need, from private jet to commercial airliner, passenger or cargo, “head of state” for one person or pilgrimages for tens of thousands of believers… For each specialty, a senior project manager is dedicated to your operation.